(Editor's Note: This story has been updated

 He has good reason to believe the distance.
 According to Lee, California Angels scout Joe Gordon (a

-former Yankee and American League MVP), measured the distance and came up with 575
+former Yankee and American League MVP), measured the distance and came up with 575 feet.

 The following day, Pat Falls remembers McClatchy coach Bill Whiteneck stepping off the distance with a real estate

 appraiser's measuring wheel, and came up with an approximate distance of 465'-485', according to

 Fall, who participated in the activity.

 The Sacramento Bee's account of the story on May 18, 1966 called the blast a